flexibits/wp-stateless/README-flexibits.md

 # To Release

+Commit any changes.
 Run `$ RELEASE_VERSION=<TAG_VERSION> sh build.sh`.
 This will build the proper package and push the versioned tag to GitHub.
 From there, download the tagged build and copy into the WordPress installation.

 # v1.0.0

 Updated the embeded Google API library's dependencies.

 `cd lib/Google && composer update --no-dev`

+# v1.0.1 (3.2.2a)

+Removed UDX libraries from composer files.